-The Department provides medical assistance to low income persons and people who could otherwise support themselves if not for the fact that they have excessive health care costs.
-Assistance is provided through a variety of programs and administrative functions.
-To learn more about Connecticut’s Medical Assistance Program go to: Connecticut Medical Assistance Program
+The Department provides medical assistance through a variety of programs and administrative functions.
+To learn more, go to: Connecticut Medical Assistance Program

 Medicaid for Employees with Disabilities, now known as Med-Connect, was authorized by The Ticket to Work and Work Incentives Improvement Act of 1999.
 Its implementation in Connecticut is mandated under Public Act 00-213 Work Incentives for Persons with Disabilities.
 The program allows persons with a disability to engage in employment without risking eligibility for needed medical services through the Medicaid program.
 The program also allows certain individuals to keep other necessary services needed to remain employed.
 In general an eligible person with a disabling condition who is employed, can qualify for Medicaid without the use of spenddown while earning income in excess of traditional income limits.